evalyan/share2020/README-lab.md

 * [IBM LinuxONE](https://www.ibm.com/it-infrastructure/LinuxONE)
 * [IBM Z Mainframe](https://www.ibm.com/it-infrastructure/z)

-# Steps

-### Step 1 - Discover and locally run the banking application

-- [Part 1 - Discover the banking application]
-- [Part 2 - Subscribe to the banking API through the API Developer Portal]
-- [Part 3 - Run the banking application with Node.js]
-- [Part 4 - Push the banking application to your GitHub repository]

-### Step 2 - Deploy the banking microservice from OCP

-- [Part 1 - Using the OCP tool to deploy the banking application using a dockerfile].
-- [Part 2 - Access your banking microservice].
-- [Part 3 - Modify your banking microservice and redeploy it].
----

 # Step 1 - Discover and locally run the banking application

 ## Part 1 - Discover the banking application